Want to know how to create engaging sermons for teenagers that will get them to listen?

 My first thought was, “Thank you Jesus!
 I have witnessed a miracle!
 A 13-year-old girl’s fleeting attention was held by a sermon over 30 minutes.”

 But then I thought, “Hey, wait a minute. … What is she saying about all my other sermons?”

 With teens’ short attention span to engage teenagers (and even adults) is not easy.
 But if you are a senior pastor, and there are teenagers in the room, you better engage them or you will lose them.

-I’m not saying that I have mastered this, but here are some tips that I have found helpful.
+I’m not saying that I have mastered crafting engaging sermons for teenagers, but here are some tips that I have found helpful.

-The most important thing you can do in your sermon is be the same person on stage that you are off the stage.
+The most important thing you can do to have a compelling sermon for teenagers is be the same person on stage that you are off the stage.
 Teenagers have a gift for spotting a fake.
 They will know if you are really practicing what you preach.

 The best way to do this is to be vulnerable about shortcomings in your life.
 Don’t pretend like you have it all together.
 Tell us where you struggle.
 Tell us that you aren’t perfect.
 Let us know how you are wrestling in your own life with your sermon’s topic.

 Stories grab our attention and imagination.
 When told well, stories have a powerful way of capturing both the mind and the heart.
 The better you become at telling stories, and the more stories you tell, the more likely teenagers will be to listen to you.

 This goes along with being authentic.
 Whenever possible, use stories from your own life.
 Give us a window into how Jesus is impacting your world.
 Let your personality show, and allow the audience to get to know you through sharing surprising, emotional, humorous or even embarrassing moments from your life that apply to the message.

 3. Update Your Illustrations